Virtual-Coffee/task-challenges/task-challenges/task-template.md

 ## Deliverables (Optional)

-- Deploy the API on a platform like Render, Railway, or any other cloud service.
+- Deploy the API on a platform like [Render](https://render.com/), [Railway](https://railway.app/), or any other cloud service.
 - Submit the code in a GitHub repository.
-- Create a `README` in solutions directory with the name `task-template-solution.md` , so the person doing the challenge can post their name with link to their solution.
+- Create a `README` in solutions directory with the name `task-template-solution.md`, so the person doing the challenge can post their name with link to their solution.
 We will take input from the repo for peer review and final submission.

-### Code submission
+### Code Submission

   [Backend API submission readme](../solutions/task-template-submission.md)